TEJASWIKUMAWAT/Titanic-survival-prediction/README.md

 # Titanic-survival-prediction
-This roject is aboutTitanic survival prediction through machine learning
+This poject is about Titanic survival prediction through machine learning